sebastianbienko/sebastianbienko.github.io/_posts/2019-05-21-cypress-for-sitecore.md

 }
 {% endhighlight %}

-What basically happens is, that we read the *pageRendering* from the Cypress settings and we compare them to a given parameter (*allowedRenderings*), which is an array of rendering names and datasources.
-It's fairly simple and even more easily explained by just giving an example.
+Basically the *pageRendering* are read from the Cypress settings and we compare them to a given parameter *allowedRenderings*, which is an array of rendering names and datasources.
+It is fairly simple and even more easily explained by just giving an example.

 We can define our relevant renderings at a central location:
 ```javascript